Where We Work

 Mental Health and Psychosocial Support (MHPSS)

-International Medical Corps provides MHPSS services to help individuals and communities rebuild social structures after an emergency or critical event.
-We train counselors to identify mental health needs and provide support as part of an integrated mobile team.
-Counselors offer both group and individual counseling to those exposed to distressing life experiences, and refer people with severe mental health conditions to appropriate health facilities.
+International Medical Corps provides MHPSS services to help people and communities rebuild social structures after an emergency or critical event.
+We train MHPSS counselors to identify mental health needs and provide services through our mobile teams, health sub-centers and hospitals.
+Training includes mental health case management, psychological first aid (PFA), interpersonal therapy and problem management.
+Counselors offer both group and individual counseling to those exposed to distressing life experiences—such as armed conflict, natural disasters and displacement—and refer people with severe mental health conditions to appropriate health facilities.
+We also train medical doctors in the World Health Organization’s Mental Health Gap Action Programme (mhGAP) to expand care for mental, neurological and substance-use disorders in non-specialized settings.

 Our Impact